Labyrinths & Liontaurs

 Presented below are basic rules for a more streamlined method of handling settlements in your game.
 Essentially, these rules treat settlements almost as characters of their own, complete with stat blocks.
 Using these rules, you can generate the vital data for a settlement quickly and efficiently, and with this data you can handle the majority of your players' interactions with the settlement.

 Note that for particularly large cities, you can use multiple settlement stat blocks to represent different districts within a city.
 This allows you to have neighborhoods with distinct characteristics inside one city's walls.
 GMs should feel free to add other new elements to create the cities they desire.
-A Settlement Sheet is included in the back of this book to record the details of your own settlements.

 THE SETTLEMENT STAT BLOCK